TuriGuilano/twitter-realtime/README.md

 ## Excistense of the data

+After we connected to the Twitter stream API we have the data available.
+The data is being emitted from the server to the client.
+Clientside the data is being stored in an array.
 There is a socket connection that creates a continuous pipeline with the twitter stream API.
 So the data is available at all times.
-The data lives in an external API (twitter).
-We simply request data by giving a specific word.
-And we say we want all the tweets that contain this word.

 ## Contributing